Mental illness is an important issue which affects some members of our younger population.

 The detection of mental health issues in young people is on the rise due to better monitoring and diagnosis.

 Make a Difference

-Due to increased diagnosis there is greater need for people to work in positions where they can help children to manage their symptoms and cope with their illness.
+Due to increasing number of children receiving diagnoses of mental health issues, there is greater need for people to work in positions where they can help children to manage their symptoms and cope with their illness.
 Take this course so you can be one of the people who makes a difference to the lives of these young people.

 This course is designed to help you broaden your understanding of mental health disorders and problems facing young people.
 The focus is primarily on mood disorders and anxiety disorders along with eating disorders, tic disorders and mental health problems which arise from environmental influences such as socioeconomic status and parental influences like neglect.

 - Increase your awareness of mental health issues

 - Develop your understanding of causes of mental health problems

 - Help you to recognise treatment options for children experiencing mental health difficulties